Joseph7e/Mitochondrial-Sequence-Database/README.md

 reference.fna -> nucleotide sequences for all genes with annotations in source files.
 reference.tsv -> metadata and descriptions of database sequences (genetic codes, gene lengths, etc.)
 simulated.fasta -> mitochondrial genomes sequences used to construct read datasets for pipeline testing.

+## Sequence format
+NG-MMATT expects the FASTA files in the refreence database to adhere to a specific format.

 # Mito-genome annotations